manishjain88x/DiffUtils-Demo/README.md

 # DiffUtils-Demo
-in this Sample, you will able to use DiffUtil in your android application.
+in this Sample, you will be able to use DiffUtil in your android application.